Hair loss can have a significant effect on your confidence and quality of life.

 But Do My Concerns Qualify as "Hair Loss?"

-One of the biggest questions that keep our patients from seeking treatment is whether they are actually experiencing hair loss.
+One of the biggest questions that keep patients at our Atlanta office from seeking treatment is whether they are actually experiencing hair loss.
 You might notice:

 - Your hairline is receding